canyon289/canyon289.github.io/dev/content/RotateandReusability.md

 SVGs aren't always the most straightforward to work it and also are deceptively simple but as you'll get more familiar with the API you'll be able to combine SVG "methods" to more easily get what you need.
-In this post we'll cover rotation and reuseability of SVG elements as well as the practical problem this solved for me
+In this post we'll cover rotation and reusability of SVG elements as well as the practical problem this solved for me

 # The Backstory
 At SpaceX I'm currently writing a program that will calculate a timeline of activities and am using D3 for the visualization portion.
-For this particular business process there were activities, thing that happen over a period of time, and milestones, significant dates that occured after the completion of a series of activities
+For this particular business process there were activities, thing that happen over a period of time, and milestones, significant dates that occurred after the completion of a series of activities

 # Gantt Charts